-57. Still falls the Rain Dark as the world of man, black as our loss.

-Blind as the nineteen hundred and forty nails.

-Upon the Cross.
-(Still Falls the Rain: 1-4) (Edith Sitwell) - 58.
-Swelleth the brest of Arcite and the soore.
-(KnT: 2743) - 59.
-Ran Colle oure dogge, and Tablot and Garland.
-(NPT: 3383) It is worth noting that the inversion in the above examples is contextually appropriate and it also serves a practical function in avoiding the "top-heaviness" of structure in sentences having an extended compound subject.
+57).
+Still falls the Rain Dark as the world of man, black as our loss Blind as the nineteen hundred and forty nails Upon the Cross.
+(Edith Sitwell "Still Falls the Rain" 1-4) - 58).
+Swelleth the brest of Arcite and the soore ("KnT" 2743). - 59).
+Ran Colle oure dogge, and Tablot and Garland ("NPT":3383) It is worth noting that the inversion in the above examples is contextually appropriate and it also serves a practical function in avoiding the "top-heaviness" of structure in sentences having an extended compound subject.
 Functionally, the process of SV inversion is used for the purpose of end-focus and end- weight.
-60. Herde al this thyng Criseyde well inough (Tr ii :1590).
-In the above example, the inverted order VOS is presumably simply a metrical matter, because neither herde nor the vague phrase al this thyng is sufficiently trenchant to call for emphatic positioning at the beginning of the line.
-4.1.1.5 Adjective fronting Adjective Fronting is frequently used in English poetry - particularly the adjectives that function as subject attribute: 61.
+60).
+Herde al this thyng Criseyde well inough ("Tr ii" 1590).
+In the above example, the inverted order VOS is presumably simply a metrical matter, because neither herde nor the vague phrase al this thyng is sufficiently trenchant to call for emphatic positioning at the beginning of the line. (v) Adjective Fronting Adjective Fronting is frequently used in English poetry-particularly the adjectives that function as subject attribute: 61).
 So smooth, so sweet, so silvery, is thy voice.
 (Upon Julla's Voice: 1.
-Robert Herrick) 62.
-Calm is the morn without a sound, (In Memoriam: 1.
-Tennyson) 63.
-Fair is her cottage in its place (Tennyson's little line) The requirements of rhyme also play their part in determining Chaucer's word order.
+Robert Herrick) - 62).
+Calm is the morn without a sound, (Tennyson "In Memoriam" 1) - 63).
+Fair is her cottage in its place (Tennyson) The requirements of rhyme also play their part in determining Chaucer's word order.
 The positioning of adjectives is often determined by rhyme.
-Chaucer allows himself considerable freedom in this, as the following examples illustrate: 64.
-And she was cleped madane Eglentyne Ful well she song the service dyvyne.
-(Gen. Prol: 121-122) 65.
-That was upon the carpenter's wall.
+Chaucer allows himself considerable freedom in this, as the following examples illustrate: 64).
+And she was cleped madane Eglentyne Ful well she song the service dyvyne. ("Gen. Prol" 121-122) 65).
+That was upon the carpenter's wal.

 He syngeth in his voys gentil and small.
-(Mill T: 3359- 3360) The adjective fronting may be a very common feature of Chaucer's descriptive verse: 66.
-Short was his gowne, with sleeves long and wyde.
-(Gen. Prol: 93) 67.
-Discreet he was and of greet reference.
-(Gen. Prol: 312) 68.
-Embrouded was he, as it were a meede.
-(Gen. Prol: 89) 69.
-Wynsynge she was, as is a joly colt.
-(Mill T: 363) The adjective fronting in the above examples, the variation in placing the pronominal subject alone with a front - shifted participate or adjective is governed by the principle of avoiding heavy stress on pronoun.
-Moreover, it can be easily noted that we find complete inversion exists as illustrated in (67+69), besides no inversion exists where the participle draws the pronominal subject next to it, as illustrated in (66+68).
-4.1.1.6 Object complement fronting The following is a self-explanatory example:
+(Mill T: 3359-3360).
+The adjective fronting may be a very common feature of Chaucer's descriptive verse: - 66).
+Short was his gowne, with sleeves long and wyde ("Gen. Prol" 93). - 67).
+Discreet he was and of greet reference ("Gen. Prol" 312). - 68).
+Embrouded was he, as it were a meede ("Gen. Prol" 89). - 69).
+Wynsynge she was, as is a joly colt (Mill T: 363) The adjective fronting in the above examples, the variation in placing the pronominal subject alone with a front - shifted participate or adjective is governed by the principle of avoiding heavy stress on the pronoun.
+Moreover, it can be easily noted that we find complete inversion exists as illustrated in (67-69), besides no inversion exists where the participle draws the pronominal subject next to it, as illustrated in (66-68). (iv) Object Complement Fronting The following is a self-explanatory example: